dongjief/ledaps/ledapsSrc/readme.txt

 lndapp lndcal  lndpm  lndsr  lndsrbm.ksh sixsV1.0B
 cmrbv1.0  compadjn  comptemp  geo2xy SDSreader3.0 xy2geo
 (tested in gcc and gfortran compiler)

+* Note that if the HDF library was configured and built with szip support, then the user will also need to add "-L$(SZIPLIB) -lsz" at the end of the library defines in the Makefiles.
+The user should also add "-I$(SZIPINC)" to the include directory defines in the Makefile.

 * Note that new cloud mask program (lndsrbm) calls command "ncdump" which is a standard HDF command.
 This release includes